 - Present content that is unique to each recipient.

-- Let folks that live in Texas see a different promotion than those who live in Georgia or other states.
+- Let subscribers who live in California see a different promotion from those who live in Georgia or other states.

 - Display information based on age.

 - Offer different levels of coupons based on purchase activity.
 The order of this code is important to ensure that a subscriber does not meet multiple conditional blocks.

 - Hide or show parts of your content on campaign archives.